vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 One thing I want to mention now, we haven't added any resize event listener, but browser calls `paint` method automatically on any layout changes.
 Current Chrome implementation uses main UI thread for paint rendering, but in the future, it will use a separate thread.
 You can imagine some heavy animations or backgrounds that have zero effect on the main thread.
 It will be enormous performance boost!

+Your backgrounds could be responsive, and this responsiveness depends on element size itself without any listeners on `resize` events.
+Until `element queries` are still proposal you can generate different picture depending on element size.
+Try out [this exaple](https://vitaliy-bobrov.github.io/css-paint-demos/responsive/) with [source code](https://github.com/vitaliy-bobrov/css-paint-demos/tree/master/src/responsive).
+When the element changes its size, we fill our circles with another color.

 All this nice, but next I want to make our paint configurable.
 So let me introduce few CSS variables: